 Or just another catastrophic situation that aims to show us how beautiful life is.
 Life without anger, judgment, frustration and unnecessary thoughts.

 We always feel that everything around us lives on warm summer days, but it is only during rainy, grey moments that we appreciate and miss the rays of the sun.

 Life goes by following its rules.
 The balance between light and darkness, joy and sadness, understanding and anger.
-Let us not draw conclusions from every moment.
-Let’s pride ourselves and be ready for the next day.
-Yes, sometimes it won’t be easy, but it will pass.
+Let us not conclude from every moment.
+Let's pride ourselves and be ready for the next day.
+Yes, sometimes it won't be easy, but it will pass.

 The sun has managed to get through the milky strips of clouds.
-I sat on our sofa (called by me and Kuba a cat’s bed) and staring at the morning landscape of April, filled with love, I took another deep breath.
+I sat on our sofa and stared at the morning landscape of April, filled with love, I took another deep breath.

 I was ready to start a new day.

-English translation and editing by ( my lovely college and an amazing person) Rabab Rajwani .
+English translation and editing by (my lovely colleague and an amazing person) Rabab Rajwani.